TITLE 77: PUBLIC HEALTH

 2) An internal disaster occurs in the hospital;

-n) Bypass status may not be honored if three or more hospitals in a geographic area are on bypass status and transport time by an ambulance to the nearest facility exceeds 15 minutes;
+n) Bypass status may not be honored or deemed reasonable if multiple hospitals in a geographic area are on bypass status and transport time by an ambulance to the nearest facility identified in the regional bypass plan exceeds 15 minutes;

-o) Each hospital shall have a policy addressing peak census procedures, such as the model policy developed by the Department.
+o) Each hospital shall have a policy addressing peak census procedures and a surge capacity plan.